International arbitration law and rules in China

 2.1.1 In order to be valid and binding, article 16 of the PRC Arbitration Law requires an arbitration agreement to contain a designated arbitration institution that will administer the arbitration.
 In any event, this requirement applies to domestic arbitration in the PRC.

 2.1.2 This requirement also applies to foreign-related PRC arbitration unless a foreign law was effectively chosen to govern the arbitration clause.
-16 For further discussion on law applicable to the arbitration agreement, see paragraph 6.2.1 below.
-According to article 16 of the Interpretation of the Supreme People’s Court on Certain Issues Concerning the Applicability of the Arbitration Law of the People’s Republic of China of 23 August 2006, effective as of 8 September 2006 (Interpretation), which was revised on 16 December 2008 and took effect on the same day, the laws agreed upon between the parties shall apply to a court’s examination of the validity of an arbitration agreement involving a foreign interest; where the parties did not agree upon the applicable law but have agreed upon the place of arbitration, the law at the place of arbitration shall be applicable; where neither the applicable law nor the place of arbitration is agreed, the law at the locality of the court shall apply.
+19 According to Article 16 of the Interpretation of the Supreme People’s Court on Certain Issues Concerning the Applicability of the Arbitration Law of the People’s Republic of China of 23 August 2006, effective as of 8 September 2006 (Interpretation), which was revised on 16 December 2008 and took effect on 31 December 2008, the laws agreed upon between the parties shall apply to a court’s examination of the validity of an arbitration agreement involving a foreign interest; where the parties did not agree upon the applicable law but have agreed upon the place of arbitration, the law at the place of arbitration shall be applicable; where neither the applicable law nor the place of arbitration is agreed, the law at the locality of the court shall apply.

-2.1.3 Therefore, for foreign-related arbitration in which the parties either chose PRC law as the governing law of the arbitration clause or are silent on the governing law of the arbitration clause, the PRC Arbitration Law applies, including its article 16 that prohibits ad hoc arbitration.
+2.1.3 Therefore, for foreign-related arbitration in which the parties either chose PRC law as the governing law of the arbitration clause or are silent on the governing law of the arbitration clause, the PRC Arbitration Law applies, including its article 16.

 2.1.4 For foreign arbitration including ad hoc foreign arbitration conducted outside of the PRC, article 16 of the PRC Arbitration Law applies only if the parties chose PRC law as the governing law for the arbitration clause.

-2.1.5 For arbitration administered by foreign arbitration institutions seated within the PRC, if the parties chose PRC law as the governing law for the arbitration clause or are silent on the governing law for the arbitration clause, according to recent relevant case precedents, 17 See the Longlide case in paragraph 1.2.12 above and FZCO Case in paragraph 4.2.5 below. article 16 of the PRC Arbitration Law also applies.
-18 For an example of the application of article 16 of the Arbitration Law, see paragraph 1.2.12 above.
+2.1.5 For arbitration administered by foreign arbitration institutions seated within the PRC, if the parties chose PRC law as the governing law for the arbitration clause or are silent on the governing law for the arbitration clause, according to recent relevant case precedents, 20 article 16 of the PRC Arbitration Law also applies.
+21

 2.2 Domestic arbitration institutions (arbitration commissions)

-2.2.1 It is widely acknowledged that the term “arbitration commission” used in the PRC Arbitration Law in fact refers to the more commonly used term “arbitration institution”.
+2.2.1 It had been widely acknowledged that the term “arbitration commission” used in the PRC Arbitration Law in fact refers to the more commonly used term “arbitration institution”.
 Based on the wording of article 10 of the PRC Arbitration Law, commentators have concluded that the reference to an “arbitration commission” is to an arbitration institution that is established in the PRC.
-19 See, for example, Tao and von Wunschheim, “Articles 16 and 18 of the PRC Arbitration Law: The Great Wall of China for Foreign Arbitration Institutions”, Arbitration International (Kluwer Law International, 2007, Vol 23, issue 2) p 310.
+22 The New Arbitration Law provides that the term “arbitration institution” as used in this law includes arbitration commissions, arbitration courts, and other institutions established in accordance with the law.
+23

 2.2.2 Before the introduction of the 1994 PRC Arbitration Law, domestic arbitration institutions were not independent from government authorities.
 The 1994 PRC Arbitration Law aimed to reform arbitration in the PRC, to transform it into a more commercial form of dispute resolution that was independent from judicial and administrative interference.
 As a result, the structure of domestic arbitration institutions was amended, and any domestic arbitration institutions that did not comply with the provisions of the 1994 PRC Arbitration Law were abolished.

-2.2.3 Under the PRC Arbitration Law, domestic arbitration institutions may be set up directly under the provincial governments of provinces and autonomous regions 20 PRC Arbitration Law, art 10. and are organised by the local Chamber of Commerce at the provincial level.
-21 Ibid.
+2.2.3 Under the PRC Arbitration Law, domestic arbitration institutions may be set up directly under the provincial governments of provinces and autonomous regions 24 and are organised by the local Chamber of Commerce at the provincial level.
+25 .
 They may also be established in other municipalities with districts.
-22 Ibid.
-However, in contrast to arbitration institutions organised under the previous laws that regulated the establishment of arbitration institutions, the PRC Arbitration Law expressly provides that domestic arbitral institutions must be independent from administrative authorities.
+26 However, in contrast to arbitration institutions organised under the previous laws that regulated the establishment of arbitration institutions, the PRC Arbitration Law expressly provides that domestic arbitral institutions must be independent from administrative authorities.
 There must be no subordinate relationships between domestic arbitral institutions and administrative authorities.
-23 Ibid, art 14.
+27

-2.2.4 Following the entry into force of the 1994 PRC Arbitration Law, more than 200 domestic arbitration institutions have been established in the PRC, including the Beijing Arbitration Commission, Shanghai Arbitration Commission, Guangzhou Arbitration Commission, Shenzhen Arbitration Commission and Wuhan Arbitration Commission.
+2.2.4 Following the entry into force of the 1994 PRC Arbitration Law, more than 200 domestic arbitration institutions have been established in the PRC, including the Beijing Arbitration Commission, Shanghai Arbitration Commission, Guangzhou Arbitration Commission, Shenzhen Court of International Arbitration and Wuhan Arbitration Commission.

 2.2.5 According to article 3 of the Notice of the General Office of the State Council on Several Issues that Need to be Clarified to Implement the Arbitration Law of the People’s Republic of China (issued in 1996), domestic arbitration institutions are also entitled to administer foreign-related disputes, if so agreed by the parties.